michelmbem/AddyScript/docs/classes.md

 Where

 * _scope_ is one of the **private**, **protected** and **public** keywords.
 If no scope is provided, **private** is assumed by default.

+    _scope_ has the following effects on instance creation:
+    * **private**: Only the class will be able to create instances of itself.
+    * **protected**: Only the class and its derived classes will be able to create instances of itself.
+    * **public**: Instances of the class can be created anywhere in the code.

-* The optional 'column-super' part is used to invoke the contructor of the superclass (if any) prior to any other statement.
+* The optional 'column-super' part is used to invoke the constructor of the parent class (if any) prior to any other statement.
 * A constructor is not allowed to return a value.

 Example: let's add a constructor in the Person class